 This recipe for Instant Pot Brisket is sure to offend every bbq brisket person within a 100-mile radius of my Texas home.
 But I plan to watch them get upset while they chow down on a plate full of this delicious beef brisket with sauce while watching them yell at me.

 I had really wanted to smoke this brisket but I didn't plan things very well and just ran out of time at the last minute.
-So I thought back to all the times that people have used slow cookers to make their brisket and decided the Instant Pot could do for me in a fraction of the time.
+So I thought back to all the times that people have used slow cookers to make their brisket and decided an Instant Pot recipe could do it for me in a fraction of the time.

 Advantages Of Making Instant Pot Brisket